-The proposed Project in U.S. waters will cross approximately 8.7 mi of silt/clay, 25.8 mi of sand/silt/clay, and 1 mile of bedrock (Figure 4.2-1).
+The proposed Project in U.S. waters will cross primarily silt/clay and sand/silt, and approximately 1.3 mile of bedrock (Figure 4.2-1, CSR 2015).
 The near shore waters consist of the bedrock habitat and the softer sediments are found in the deeper waters of the proposed Project route.

 In the first year, HDD and bedrock trenching would require between three to four months.
-During the second year, a pre-lay grapnel run and the cable installation would occur, with jet plowing in soft sediments along the lake bottom.
+During the second year, a pre-lay grapnel run and the cable installation would occur, with jet plowing in soft sediments along the lake bottom (or by water jetting in the deepest portion of the lake).
 Prior to excavating the trench, a grapnel run would occur along the route.
 The purpose of a grapnel run is to locate any immovable obstructions, such as large boulders, and to remove any smaller obstructions such as abandoned fishing gear, rocks or wood.
 During this process a grapnel chain is towed along the bottom by a self-propelled barge.
-The grapnel will penetrate the lake bottom to a maximum depth of 1 ft (0.3 m), depending on sediment type.
+The grapnel will penetrate the lake bottom to a maximum depth of 1 m (3 ft), depending on sediment type.
 If an obstacle were encountered, the barge would stop, drop anchor, and send a diver to the bottom, before the obstacle would be winched to the surface for disposal.
 Debris would be disposed of at an upland facility.
 If an object is too large, or not movable, the location would be recorded and the route modified to avoid the obstacle during the cable installation.

-At the Erie landfall, bedrock is either exposed or very close to the surface for a substantial distance out to deeper water (about one mile).
-In this nearshore area, a trench will be excavated in the bedrock from the exit of the HDD bore to the softer lakebed material where jet plow burial can be utilized.
-This trench depth would be approximately 6 ft (1.8 m) and the width would be about 4 ft (1.2 m).
-It is expected that a barge mounted drill will drill 4 inch blast holes to a depth of 4 ft below planned excavation.
+At the Erie landfall, bedrock is either exposed or very close to the surface for a substantial distance out to deeper water (about 1.3 mile).
+In this nearshore area, a trench will be excavated in the bedrock from the exit of the HDD bore to the softer lakebed material where the sediment overlay is deep enough that jet plow burial can be utilized.
+In installing a trench, any sediment overburden will be excavated and sidecast.
+A trench would be excavated in the bedrock would be approximately 6 ft (1.8 m) and the width would be about 4 ft (1.2 m).
+It is expected that a barge mounted drill will drill 4 inch stemmed charge blast holes to a depth of 4 ft below planned excavation.
+Additional blast holes will be required at similar intervals for the offshore sump pits will be excavated in the rock at the exit of the HDD (one bore for each HVDC cable and one bore for the fiber optic cable).
+Each of the three sump pits will be approximately 20 x 10 x 7 ft (6.1 x 3.1 x 2.1 meters).
 The holes will be packed with low level Hydromite emulsion explosive and detonated.
 The blasted rock will be removed by a barge mounted excavator and side cast.
-The trench will be bedded and backfilled with use a sand and gravel mixture (originating from an on-land source).
+The trench will be bedded and backfilled with a sand and gravel mixture (originating from an onland source).
 Drilled and excavated material will be side cast spread on the lake bottom.
+Approximately 20 to 30 stemmed charges arranged in a zig-zag drill pattern over a trench length of 30 to 40 ft (9 to 12 m) will constitute an individual charge or "shot".
+One shot would occur per day.
+This pattern would yield an approximate daily advance rate of 40 to 50 ft per day (12 to 15 m per day).
+Therefore completion of the blasting portion of the Project, assuming shots would occur on consecutive days, would require approximately 130 days during the May to November timeframe.